Use Tax for Individuals (including Estates and Trusts)

 Example: You are a New York State resident, and you have a camp in Vermont.
 You buy a lawn mower in Vermont to use at the camp.
 The following summer you bring the lawn mower into New York State for use at your home.
 Because the lawn mower was used outside the state for more than six months, you would owe use tax based on the fair market value of the lawn mower at the time you brought it into New York State.

 In this instance, a lower amount of tax may be due.
 The same six-month rule applies when computing local tax due.

 If you paid state or local sales taxes on your purchase of property or services outside of New York State, you may be eligible for a credit against your New York State use tax for the tax paid to the other state or local jurisdiction.
-To determine whether the tax you paid qualifies for a credit against New York State and local tax, see Publication 39, A Guide to New York State Reciprocal Credits for Sales Taxes Paid to Other States.
+See Tax Bulletin Reciprocal Credit for Sales or Use Taxes Paid to Other Taxing Jurisdictions (TB-ST-765).

 Federal excise taxes, customs duties, and taxes and fees you paid in foreign countries are not allowed as a credit against any New York State or local sales or use tax that you owe.

 Report your use tax in one of the following ways:

 - on your income tax return;

 - on New York State Form ST-140, Individual Purchaser's Annual Report of Sales and Use Tax; or